Large Language Model Unlearning for Source Code: Related Work

+Code generation has been significantly advanced by LLMs, from general-purpose LLMs like GPT-4 \cite{achiam2023gpt4} to a variety of specialized code LLMs \cite{codex, CodeLlama, zhu2024deepseekcoder, hui2024qwen2.5-coder, team2024codegemma}.
+However, their training on vast, public code repositories introduces critical challenges regarding security, reliability, and legality.
+A primary concern is that LLMs may replicate vulnerabilities.
+To mitigate this, researchers have explored security-focused fine-tuning with curated datasets (SaferCode \cite{safecoder}) and in-context learning with secure examples \cite{mohsin2024can}.
+Beyond security, model reliability is undermined by poor handling of software versions.
+Studies show that LLMs often suggest deprecated APIs (SecuCoGen \cite{wang2024and}) and struggle with API changes across different library releases, a challenge highlighted by the VersiCode benchmark \cite{wu2024versicode}.
+Finally, legal issues arise from models generating code that may violate software licenses, as systematically evaluated by LiCoEval \cite{xu2024first}.

-\textbf{These limitations highlight that despite remarkable progress, LLM-based code generation still falls short of developers' expectations for producing secure, legally compliant, and up-to-date code.
-Our work aims to address these gaps by proposing an effective unlearning approach for suppressing undesired code output from LLMs.}
+These works highlight that despite remarkable progress, LLM-based code generation still falls short of developers' expectations for producing secure, legally compliant, and up-to-date code.
+Our work aims to address this gap by proposing a general unlearning approach for suppressing undesired code output from LLMs.